 - 4–5 carrots, peeled and cut into 1-inch pieces

-- Spice packet (or 1 tablespoon each of coriander, mustard seeds, and black peppercorns)
+- Spice packet (or 1 tablespoon each coriander, mustard seeds, peppercorns)

-- Water or beef broth (enough to cover the meat)
+- Water or beef broth (enough to cover meat)

 5.2 Directions

-- Rinse the corned beef under cold water to remove excess brine.
+- Rinse corned beef under cold water to remove extra brine.

 - Cover with water or broth and bring to a boil.

-- Reduce to a simmer and cook for about 2.5 to 3 hours (or 8-10 hours in a slow cooker) until fork-tender.
+- Lower heat to simmer and cook about 2.5–3 hrs (or 8–10 hrs low in slow cooker) until fork-tender.

-- Once cooked, remove the corned beef, allow it to rest for a few minutes, and then slice against the grain.
+- Take out beef, let rest a few minutes, then slice across the grain.

 5.3 Serving Suggestions